 As the name suggests, AutoFlex shafts are also more flexible than standard shafts, which is ideal for recreational players who are looking to increase the consistency of their ball striking.

-The shaft is also one of the most sought-after in the game right now as it comes in two appealing designs – bright pink and black or rainbow.
+The shaft is also one of the most sought-after in the game right now as it comes in two appealing designs – bright pink and black or rainbow and a driver-exclusive design of yellow and black.
 It gives off pretty strong Bubba Watson vibes and looks great in the bag.

 So, if you’re wondering what all the fuss is about, we explain everything you need to know about the AutoFlex golf shaft in the following sections.